nherbaut/nherbaut.github.io/_pages/about.md

 ---

-I'm an Associate Professor in [Paris 1 Panthéon-Sorbonne](https://pantheonsorbonne.fr) in the Business Informatics department [MIAGE](https://miage.pantheonsorbonne.fr), doing research in the [Centre de Recherche en Informatique (CRI) lab](https://cri.pantheonsorbonne.fr/).
+I'm an Associate Professor in [Paris 1 Panthéon-Sorbonne](https://pantheonsorbonne.fr) in the Business Informatics Department [MIAGE](https://miage.pantheonsorbonne.fr), doing research in the [Centre de Recherche en Informatique (CRI) lab](https://cri.pantheonsorbonne.fr/).

 ## Where I come from

-Before, was a PostDoc in Distributed Systems in the ERODS team of CNRS/LIG lab in Grenoble in France.
+Before, I was a PostDoc in Distributed Systems in the ERODS team of CNRS/LIG lab in Grenoble in France.
 I received my [PhD](https://tel.archives-ouvertes.fr/tel-01668553) in Computer Science from [Bordeaux University](https://www.u-bordeaux.fr/) in November 2017, where I was a graduate teaching assistant at [ENSEIRB-MATMECA Bordeaux INP](https://enseirb-matmeca.bordeaux-inp.fr/fr).
-I was a visiting student at the University College of Dublin, Ireland, in the [Performance Engineering Lab](https://pel.ucd.ie/index.php/Main_Page).
+I was a visiting student at the University College Dublin, Ireland, in the [Performance Engineering Lab](https://pel.ucd.ie/index.php/Main_Page).

-I worked as a R&D Engineer, Team and Project manager for 10 years in the software industry, owning a M.Eng (Math) form [INSA Rouen](https://www.insa-rouen.fr/), France and a M.Econ from [Aix-Marseille School of Economics](https://www.amse-aixmarseille.fr/en).
+I worked as an R&D Engineer, Team and Project manager for 10 years in the software industry, owning a M.Eng (Math) form [INSA Rouen](https://www.insa-rouen.fr/), France and a M.Econ from [Aix-Marseille School of Economics](https://www.amse-aixmarseille.fr/en).

 ## Current Activities